-Biopsy Procedures in Mobile, Alabama
+Biopsy in Mobile, AL

 A biopsy is a small sample of tissue that is removed from an individual’s body for further testing.
 This tissue is often examined to determine if any abnormalities are present, such as cancerous cells.